FreymundDeveloper/Film-Catalog/README.md

 * ERROR [TypeOrmModule] Unable to connect to the database.
 Retrying (1)...
 2023-11-26 23:03:31 Error: connect ECONNREFUSED 127.0.0.1:5432

-Another 5 hours were consumed in configuring the application deployment process for Google AppEngine and the other 3 hours were used for the development of CRUD itself, along with the configuration of Swagger and Redis.
+Another 5 hours were spent trying to configure the application deployment process for Google AppEngine and the other 3 hours were used to develop CRUD itself, along with configuring Swagger and Redis.